What is GPS Tracking?

 How does GPS tracking work?

 GPS tracking devices receive ping messages from several Earth-orbiting satellites maintained by the US Air Force.
 A GPS device uses these ping messages to calculate the device’s precise location, often within feet.
 GPS’s ability to track a precise location from nearly anywhere outside is optimal for tracking medium to large equipment and vehicles on the move.
-GPS tracking uses cellular data, similar to your cell phone, to transmit the information.
+GPS tracking for construction equipment uses cellular data, similar to your cell phone, to transmit the information.

 What are the benefits of GPS tracking?